-When I deliver the Burnout Proof Live Training we always have a little discussion about VENTING.
+When I deliver the Burnout Proof LIVE Workshop we always have a little discussion about VENTING.
 Most of the conversation revolves around if venting is healthy or not.
 About half of any audience will answer "Yes" to that question.
 I beg to differ.

 Venting is very common in some workplaces, but that does not make it healthy or normal.
 In fact venting can be downright dangerous because it has the power to shackle you to the throne of Einstein's Insanity Trap.

 Watch this three minute video to learn more.

 Venting is a common occurrence in all healthcare workplaces.
 Most people think it is healthy, but unfortunately that is not true.
 Venting is actually one of the forms that the second symptom of physician burnout takes.
 Christina Maslach called this "Depersonalization".
 It shows up as being cynical, sarcastic and venting.
 It is also commonly known as Compassion Fatigue.